Sal. Oppenheim: Return of the Oppenheims

 In 1945, the bank started up business again under the name of Pferdmenges & Co., and, in 1947, the name was changed back to Sal.
 Oppenheim Jr. & Cie., with the Oppenheims once again becoming shareholders.
 The bank, amongst others, helped finance the Auto Union, which later became Audi AG.

 In 1968, the bank absorbed the Heinrich Kirchholtes & Co.
 Bank in Frankfurt am Main.
 Later expansions took place through subsidiary companies in Zürich, München, Paris, and London.

 In the course of German reunification, the bank gained the position of advisor to the State on matters of privatisation.

 In 1989, the bank's interests in the Colonia-Insurance Company were bought out and the bank's status there became that of limited partnership on share matters.

-In 2004, the bank bought out the Berliner Handels-Gesellschaft, along with its partner, the Frankfurter Bank, which originated from the ING-BHF-Bank from the Dutch ING-Konzern, that formed under the name "BHF-BANK - Privat seit 1854" (BHF-BANK - Private since 1854).
+In 2004, the bank bought out the BHF Bank from the Dutch ING Group.
 With the transfer of BHF, Sal.
 Oppenheim has risen to the largest privately owned German bank (with M. M. Warburg & Co. out of Hamburg being the second) and to being the largest European family-owned bank.

 At the end of 2003, the bank employed 1,500 people in twenty locations, had nearly US$127 billion in asset management and profits totaling €61 million a year.

 With the death of Alfred Freiherr von Oppenheim in 2005, the Oppenheim family's participation in the bank effectively ended.
 Alfred had partnered it with real estate developer Josef Esch, who subsequently played a major and sometimes controversial role in the bank's business activities.